 Reviewing the accessibility requirements of services and devices is an established part of Finnish communications policy.

 fairness in society.
-Questions of accessibility to television
+More specific provisions on accessibility to

-services are dealt with in more detail in the Act on Television and
+television services are provided in the Act on Television and Radio

 In addition, the European Union's framework directive on electronic communications, as well as the universal service directives, regulate questions of availability and accessibility related to certain communications services.